Chapter Five

 “ I’m a physician” Dr. Sin said.

-We arrived at the house and did a tour.
+They arrived at the house and did a tour.
 Dr. Sin was pleased.
 He was especially happy with the rotating bookshelf and secret room.
 “Right out of the movies” he laughed.

 Mr. Lo came up with another opportunity.
 “Some Buddhist monks bought a place nearby.
 They’re relocating from China and have a shipping container that needs to be unloaded.
 You’d need to get some help it’s a big job”.